SpotOnInc/renovate-config/README.md

 4. Merge PR and relax.
    Renovate will create PRs based on provided schedules.
 By default - you will see Renovate PRs on Mondays.

+## Development notes

+To change default config, please edit `default.template.json5` and create PR.

+`default.json` will be automatically [generated and added](.github/workflows/generate-default.json.yaml) to your PR.

+That needs to describe what settings do and save `renovate-config/default.json` name magic which [not present for `.json5`](https://github.com/renovatebot/renovate/issues/15370#issuecomment-1113137651).

 ## Useful links